 Social media platforms came in second, with 21% of marketers saying these were their top channel.
 The following channels were fairly close – other websites, used to publish guest posts or other content, ranked 8%, word of mouth was 7%, and referral marketing came in at 6%.

-What are the major brand marketing strategies?
+What are the major brand-building strategies?

 Below, we list the major brand marketing strategies, according to how they ranked in our survey: